JimHeaney/ultralogger/README.md

 There are no stable, public releases of the Ultralogger at this time.

 ## Current State
 Version 1.1 of the Ultralogger is currently undergoing flight testing and verification.
+Development has begun on incremental iimprovement Version 1.2.

 ## Featured In...